 - Fernandina Beach.
 In the northeast, some massive black drum have been caught in deep holes with a rock or shell bottom.
 A depth of around 10 feet deep with a drop-off is ideal.
 Go deep for big drum near the rivers.
 Amelia, Bells, and St. Mary's Rivers all converge here and mix with seawater, an ideal spot for huge black drum.

 Black drum are primarily bottom feeders that target crabs, but you can catch them with shrimp, sand fleas, clams, or a piece of stinky mullet or ladyfish too.
 They will sometimes come very close to shore to snatch crabs in the surf.

-A live or dead shrimp can be just what you need to land a couple of these fantastic eating fish.
+A live or dead shrimp fished on a fish finder rig can be just what you need to land a couple of these fantastic eating fish.
 Their taste is similar to redfish – perfect for most members of the family!